-The Audit Committee will be comprised of the number of Directors from time to time determined by the Board of Directors, with a minimum of three (3) and a maximum of five (5).
-All members of the Audit Committee will be non-executive Directors.
-At least two (2) of the members of the Committee will be independent, and at least one of them must be appointed taking account of his knowledge and experience in accounting, auditing or both.
+The Audit Committee is comprised of the number of Directors from time to time determined by the Board of Directors, with a minimum of three (3) and a maximum of five (5).
+All members of the Audit Committee are non-executive Directors, the mayority of their members are independent and at least one of them must be appointed taking account of his knowledge and experience in accounting, auditing or both.
+As a whole, members of the Committee have the relevant technical knowledge in relation to the sector of activity of the Company.

-The appointment and removal of Committee members will be carried out by the Board of Directors on proposal of the Chairman.
+The appointment and removal of Committee members is carried out by the Board of Directors on proposal of the Chairman.

-The members of the Committee will leave office when they leave office as Directors or when so resolved by the Board of Directors.
+The members of the Committee leave office when they leave office as Directors or when so resolved by the Board of Directors.

-The Chairman of the Committee will be elected by the Board of Directors from among the members of the Committee that are independent Directors.
-The Chairman of the Committee must be replaced every four (4) years, and may be re-elected after one year elapses since he left office.
+The Chairman of the Committee is elected by the Board of Directors from among the members of the Committee that are independent Directors.
+The Chairman of the Committee is replaced every four (4) years, and may be re-elected after one year elapses since he left office.

-The Secretary of the Board of Directors will act as Secretary of the Committee.
-In his absence, the Deputy Secretary, if any, will act, or in his absence the member of the Committee that it designates.
+The Secretary of the Board of Directors act as Secretary of the Committee.
+In his absence, the Deputy Secretary, if any, act, or in his absence the member of the Committee that it designates.

-The Audit Committee will have the competencies contained in the regulations applicable from time to time.
+The Audit Committee has the competencies contained in the regulations applicable from time to time.
 It will also be competence of the Audit Committee, to evaluate all aspects of the non-financial risks the company is exposed to, including operational, technological, legal, social, environmental, political and reputational risks.

-The Audit Committee will establish and supervise a mechanism allowing communication to the Audit Committee of irregularities of potential significance, particularly financial and accounting irregularities, discovered within the company.
+The Audit Committee establish and supervise a mechanism allowing communication to the Audit Committee of irregularities of potential significance, particularly financial and accounting irregularities, discovered within the company.
 In the case of reports from employees of the Company or its Group, this mechanism will provide for confidentiality and, if deemed to be appropriate, anonymity of the reports.

-The Audit Committee will meet from time to time, as needed, but no less than four (4) times per year.
+The Audit Committee meet from time to time, as needed, but no less than four (4) times per year.